 As a side point, the graph in Figure 8 does not clearly indicate that very little manure is applied on the Central Coast (part of the study area).
-It would also be incorrect to extrapolate the findings in the limited study area, to other areas of the state.
+It would also be incorrect to extrapolate the findings fromin the limited study area, to other areas of the state.

 - 9. Graphs and figures regarding the nitrate issues rarely delineate the uncertainties in the data.
 Agronomic practices and crop mixes constantly change.
-For example, each component of the pie chart's basin nitrogen depiction (which is not really a balance because not all major components are included) has a level of uncertainty. - 10.
+For example, each component of the Figure 8 pie chart's basin nitrogen depiction (which is not really a balance because not all major components are inceluded) has a level of uncertainty.
+A casual reader may believe that such figures are more accurate than they really are.
+The Panel makes this point because it believes that regulations for groundwater nitrate must be developed with a clear understanding that much of our understanding of the present status is limited. - 10.
 The data that have been cited in many reports are dated.
 For example, The Harter Report used crop and fertilizer data from 2000-2005.
 This is not a criticism of that report; it instead points out the importance of using current, relative data/indicators to direct policy. - 11.
 Due to human nature, varying abilities of people to assimilate new information of various complexities, difficulty of properly communicating instructions, lack of information, etc., many changes in practices and procedures and behavior cannot be successfully accomplished in just a few years.

-Testimony from Parry Klassen (East San Joaquin Water Quality Coalition) showed that it is a challenge to receive meaningful data from farmers on even simple details such as field locations.
+Testimony from Parry Klassen (East San Joaquin Water Quality Coalition) statedshowed that it is a challenge to receive meaningful data from farmers on even simple details such as field locations.
 It did not appear that this challenge was because of reluctance to respond, but rather because it is a new task, requiring information from unknown sources, using unfamiliar procedures, with instructions that may not be crystal clear.

 Because of the combination of scientific uncertainties plus the human element, it is essential to start slowly with attainable and meaningful steps.
 It may be determined later that these simple steps are sufficient in themselves.
+But undoubtedly, a sustained awareness and educational effort will be required.
+A later section of this Panel report provides more detailed recommendations for the educational efforts.